wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - Added support for :doc:`XRP robots </docs/xrp-robot/index>`
 - Projects now default to supporting Java 17 features
-- Multiple NetworkTables networking improvements for improved reliability and robustness
+- Multiple NetworkTables networking improvements for improved reliability and robustness and structured data support using protobuf
 - Java now uses the Serial GC by default on the roboRIO; this should improve performance and reduce memory usage for most robot programs
 - Performance improvements and reduced worst-case memory usage throughout libraries
 - Added a typesafe unit system for Java (not used by the main part of WPILib yet)